-The following books, dvds, and videos on RVing have one thing in common: I've read them or watched them.
-In most cases I also reviewed them and I may personally know the author.
-That's how they got signaled out for my personal recommendation!
+The following books, dvds, and videos on RVing have one thing in common: I've read (or watched) and learned from them.
+I think they're great and worth recommending.
+In some cases I also know the author personally.
+So, if you buy and disagree, please let me know.
+They all come with my personal recommendation!

 Barb's books are based on the adventures, stories, and memories that she and her husband continue to collect as they travel by RV in Canada.
 They have mastered the art of frugal RV travel and Barb writes with passion about the lifestyle they've chosen.
 Her four book titles include RV Canada on a Dime and a Dream, RV Canada with Boo the Menopausal Van, RV Canada's Far North on a Dream, and RV Canada and the Polar Bear Dream.
 A fifth book is scheduled for release in 2014.